 Worldwide, many infections remain undiagnosed and untreated due to poor diagnostic tools. i-sense is engineering new digital tools and technologies to help track, test and treat infectious disease.

-We are exploring how self-reported symptoms via social media (Twitter) and web searches (Google) to help track early indicators of infectious disease outbreaks.
+We are exploring how self-reported symptoms via social media (Twitter) and web searches (Google) can help to track early indicators of infectious disease outbreaks.
 This could allow us to detect infection even before people attend clinics and in regions that lack the resources for traditional public health systems.

 We are creating low-cost, user-friendly, mobile phone-connected tests to accurately diagnose infections at point-of-care, supporting front line health workers and self-testing.
 These tests could widen access to testing and provide faster results, protecting patients and populations in the UK and developing countries.